Pellegrini, Robert J

 In a project planned for release in a second edition, he represented the view that stories shape our identity and thus our destiny – for better or worse, for good or evil, in his 2010 book Identities for Life and Death: Can We Save Us From Our Toxically Storied Selves?
 The broader objective of the latter work, along with the inspirational daily message calendar he wrote to accompany it, was to promote a universal awareness of belonging to what he calls a “Global Life System” – a mind set he believes is crucial for substantively effective efforts to enhance the quality and ultimately the sustainability of life on earth, in a world beset by challenges to which we may otherwise respond by turning increasingly against each other.

 Footnote: At age 69 and 70, Dr. Pellegrini again qualified to compete in the USA Bodybuilding Championships by placing 2nd and 1st, respectively, in the Ultra and Grand Master’s division finals of the nationally-sanctioned (National Physique Committee) 2010 San Francisco and 2011 San Jose contests.
-At age 73, following another total hip replacement surgery, he continues training as if for another contest, at Jerry McCall’s Gold’s Gym in San Jose.
+At age 76, following double hernia surgery, two heart procedures, two total hip replacement surgeries and surgery for bladder cancer, he was was awarded a 4th place trophy IN THE 50-YEAR OLD division of the San Jose Bodybuilding Championships on July 1, 2017.